ais1-1/OC-project-04/README.md

     pip install -r requirements.txt

-This will install all the required modules to run the python script.
-They are tinydb, flake8 and flake8-html.
+This will install all the required modules to run the application.
+Those are tinydb, flake8 and flake8-html.

-## Execute the python script
+## Launch the application

 In your terminal inside the project directory: